eweitz/ideogram/api.md

 The layout of this ideogram's annotations.
 One of "tracks", "histogram", or "overlay".

 ### annotationsLayout: 'tracks'
 Lay out annotations in tracks beside each chromosome.
 There can be more than one track, which is useful for displaying annotations by category (e.g. pathogenic, unknown significance, benign).
+Example in [Annotations, tracks](https://eweitz.github.io/ideogram/annotations_tracks.html).

 ### annotationsLayout: 'histogram'
 Lay out annotations in a histogram.
 This clusters annoatations by location, such that each cluster or bin is shown as a bar.
 The height of the bar represent the number of annotations in that genomic range.
 This option is useful for summarizing the distribution of many (1000+) features througout the genome.
+Example in [Annotations, histogram](https://eweitz.github.io/ideogram/annotations_histogram.html)

 ### annotationsLayout: 'overlay'
 Lay out annotations directly over chromosomes.
 This is the most space-efficient annotation layout option.
+Example in [Annotations, overlay](https://eweitz.github.io/ideogram/annotations_overlay.html).

 ## annotationsPath
 String.
 Optional.
 An absolute or relative URL to a JSON file containing annotation objects.
+Example in [Annotations, overlay](https://eweitz.github.io/ideogram/annotations_overlay.html).

 See also [annotations](#annotations).